-Nicknamed ‘the City of White Nights’ due its endless summer days, Saint Petersburg and its startling array of museums, historical sights, and palaces is magical to visit at any time of year.
+There are plenty of things to do in Saint Petersburg with it museums, historical tourist attractions, and palaces.
+Nicknamed ‘the City of White Nights’ due its endless summer days, this is a magical place to visit at any time of year.

 15. Faberge Museum